izikeros/dotfiles/restore/README.md

 TODO:
 - split .zshrc_pure into zshrc_plain and .zshrc_zgen
+- add tags ::server:: to restore steps, then create script to filter steps dedicated to server only
+- remove dropbox from prompt

 * [OBSOLETE] if using xbindkeysrc: symlink .xbindkeysrc.
 (Nowadays using mappings from openbox instead of xbindkeysrc)